vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 3. **Optimization Dynamics Analysis**: Fundamental differences in how Muon and Adam optimize neural networks are identified, including learning rate requirements, schedule preferences, and warmup behavior.

+4. **Optimizer Design Insights**: Key design principles are extracted from the empirical analysis, providing guidelines for developing neural network optimizers, particularly regarding the balance between first- and second-order methods.

-4. **Practical Guidelines**: Concrete, actionable recommendations are provided for practitioners, including optimal hyperparameters and efficiency improvements.
+5. **Practical Guidelines**: Concrete, actionable recommendations are provided for practitioners, including optimal hyperparameters and efficiency improvements.

-5. **MoE-Specific Insights**: This work contributes to the understanding of optimizer behavior in the context of sparse MoE models.
+6. **MoE-Specific Insights**: This work contributes to the understanding of optimizer behavior in the context of sparse MoE models.

-6. **Open-Source Implementation**: All experimental code, configurations, and results are released for reproducibility.
+7. **Open-Source Implementation**: All experimental code, configurations, and results are released for reproducibility.

 ### 1.4 Thesis Organization